sfraser-dev/web-python-flask-my-portfolio-site/README.md

 # Portfolio Website

 Portfolio created while doing the Just IT Software Development Bootcamp.
+Focused on Python, JavaScript, SQL, CSS and HTML.